Skip to main content

 Defining data models

-The next thing we need to do, is to define the aggregated data model for the component.
+The next thing we need to do, is to define the aggregated data model for the block.
 Let's open the ./tickets-summary.model.ts and a few properties:

-// the `__typename` property uniquely identifies this component
+// the `__typename` property uniquely identifies this block

 title!: string;